synopsys-sig-community/blackduck-sarif-formatter/README.md

 This action is used to create a Sarif -format report from Black Duck.

 ## Prerequisities
 This action expects that Black Duck scan is done before running this action.
-You can use Synopsys official GitHub Action [Synopsys Action](https://github.com/marketplace/actions/synopsys-action)
+You can use Synopsys official GitHub Action [Synopsys Action](https://github.com/marketplace/actions/synopsys-action) to run full or rapid scan.

 **Rapid scan results**

-When running Black Duck scan with RAPID mode and you need to run this action to get Sarif -format report, you need to remember tu use following parameters:
+When running Black Duck scan with RAPID mode and you need to run this action to get Sarif -format report, you need to remember to use following parameters:
 * --detect.scan.output.path
 * --detect.cleanup=false

+If you are using the Synopsys official synopsys-action to run the Black Duck analysis, you can set needed params (listed above) with following environment variable (see example below):
+* DETECT_SCAN_OUTPUT_PATH
+* DETECT_CLEANUP

 With detect.scan.output.path you will set a output folder for RAPID scan results.
 Then you must give the same folder to this action with input param **blackduck_scanOutputPath** (see examle below).
 By setting the detect.cleanup to false, you will prevent Black Duck to remove the result json -file after scan is done.
 This action will use that json -file.